sebthemonster/syslog-app_logrotate/README.md

 Image build from [official syslog-ng image](https://registry.hub.docker.com/r/balabit/syslog-ng) or [GitHub page](https://github.com/syslog-ng/syslog-ng/tree/master/docker).

-* A syslog-ng configuration file to parse ruby on rails logs is present in syslog-ng.conf directory.
+* A syslog-ng configuration file to parse ruby on rails logs to ltsv logs is present in syslog-ng.conf directory : rails.conf file.

+This configuration use environment variables to set project specific values like tokens, url to logs data platform, port, log file paths...

+The log file paths in .env file must be relative to /var/log/app directory.

+These values must be written in `logs.env` file if you use docker-compose.yml example file.

 * All log files *.log in /var/log/app directory will be automatically rotated according to configuration file logrotate.d/app

-* A docker-compose file is given as example to share logs between docker containers with named volume.
+* A docker-compose file is given as example to publish rails logs to a logs data platform with sharing logs between docker containers through named volume.

 ## FROM balabit/syslog-ng README